S7NX/Spitfire-Launcher/README.md

 No need to uninstall.
 Run the setup file again to update.
 The app notifies when a new version is available.

 ## Setting Up Locally
-See the [Setting Up Locally](docs/setting-up-locally.md) guide for instructions on how to set up your development environment.
+See the [Setting Up Locally](../../wiki/Setting-Up-Locally) wiki for instructions on how to set up the project locally.

 ## Contributing